 Here's a little history about bike shorts: the chamois used to be a strip of leather (like the kind you use to dry off your car, hence the name "chamois").
 Innovations in technical fabrics have fortunately come a long way.
 These days, cycling chamois employ foam compounds and other synthetic materials to maximize the amount of padding where you need it most (again, under your sit bones).
 They also help keep other areas well-ventilated to avoid an excessive build-up of moisture and sweat that can lead to uncomfortable chafing or sores, especially during hours-long rides.

-An important aspect to consider is whether a chamois has a 2D or 3D design.
+One important consideration is whether a chamois features a 2D or 3D design.
 If a chamois is 2D, it has a single, flat plane; if a chamois is 3D, it has various depths and dimensions to it.
-Both the Pearl Izumi Pro and the Endura Pro SL had plush, supportive 3D chamois that provided comfort all day long.
-At times, we even forgot we were wearing them.
+Both the Pearl Izumi Pro and the Endura Pro SL feature a plush, supportive 3D chamois that provides all-day comfort.
+At times during testing, we even forgot we were wearing them.
 The SUGOi bibs were amongst the top performers in this metric too.

 We also tested the “memory” of each chamois — its ability to “bounce back” to its original shape and form after a long ride.
 Memory indicates that a chamois has the resiliency to last for many rides spanning multiple seasons.
 The Endura Pro SL stands out for its physiologist-designed chamois with medical-grade silicone elastomer, which maintains its shape and support long after the first pedal stroke.